lequanha/Car-Review-Sentiment-Analysis/README.md

 This software is very useful for Car Dealers who like to have a Python Flask Backend and a React Frontend demonstration.

-COPYRIGHT@2023 OF MEKONG IT SERVICES, CALGARY, ALBERTA, CANADA.
+COPYRIGHT@2019 OF FOGHLAIM MEAISIN SOFTWARE, CALGARY, ALBERTA, CANADA.